datacarpentry/semester-biology/exercises/Sql-importing-data.md

 ​i.
 Select `recordID` as the `Primary Key` and click `OK`.

 j.
 Click `OK` when it asks if you are sure you want to import the data.

+### There are a few alternate methods to the previous step-wise approach.

+You can create the SQLite version of this database using the [EcoData Retriever](http://ecodataretriever.org/) by first [installing the software](http://ecodataretriever.org/download.html) and then running:

+`retriever install sqlite PortalMammals`

+from the command line.
+Or you can download an already assembled [copy of the database]({{ site.baseurl }}/data/portal_mammals.sqlite).

+We encourage you to familiarize yourself with multiple methods to be prepared for the various ways data can be available to you for future projects.